Breed: American Warmblood

 Expected Mature Height: 17.1

 3/6/17 update: NOW A TALL, HANDSOME Warmblood type gelding!
 Need to take some pictures.
 He is really something!
 Comeing along beautifully.
 He is a striking and sensible gelding who moves beautifully, he would certainly turn heads at a fox hunt, but he moves nice enough to excel in the mid-levels of dressage or eventing.
-We will likely have him inspected this fall with the AWR.
+He could definitely be reg and branded AWR as both of his parents are Reg and approved.

 Sired by 17H AWS RPS Silver Medal Stallion and ASHA Reg Shire Sport Horse, Charlie Chimes and out of one of our best broodmares, 17H TB/Clydesdale mare Fonda, by TB stallion Little Traveler, this colt is the largest that we can ever recall foaling on the farm.
 We are guestimating his mature height to be 17.2 conservatively as his hocks already equal his dams...
 Black with chrome right now, he is a repeat breeding of Siri, who is turning out to be a very unique Grulla/seal brown color that is again...one of a kind.